-Purchasers of the securities offered by this prospectus will suffer immediate and substantial dilution in the net tangible book value per share of the Common Stock included in the units they purchase.
-Net tangible book value per share represents the amount of total tangible assets less total liabilities, divided by the number of shares of our Common Stock outstanding as of June 30, 2022.
-Our net tangible book value as of June 30, 2022 was approximately \$0.6 million, or \$0.03 per share of our Common Stock.
+included in the units they purchase.
+Net tangible book value per share represents the amount of total tangible assets less total liabilities, divided by the number of shares of our Common Stock outstanding as of June 30, 2022, effected for the one-for-fifteen reverse stock split.
+Our net tangible book value as of June 30, 2022 was approximately \$0.6 million, or \$0.41 per share of our Common Stock.

 Dilution in net tangible book value per share represents the difference between the amount per share paid by purchasers in this offering and the net tangible book value per share of our Common Stock immediately after this offering.
-After giving effect to the sale of units in this offering at an assumed public offering price of \$ per unit (which is the last reported sale price of our Common Stock on The Nasdaq Capital Market on , 2022), and after deducting the underwriting discount and the estimated expenses payable by us and assuming no sale of any pre-funded units in this offering, our net tangible book value as of June 30, 2022 would have been approximately \$ million, or \$ per share of Common Stock.
-This represents an immediate increase in net book value of \$ per share to our existing stockholders and an immediate dilution in net tangible book value of \$ per share to new investors participating in this offering.
+After giving effect to the sale of units in this offering at an assumed public offering price of \$6.45 per unit (which is the last reported sale price of our Common Stock on The Nasdaq Capital Market on September 28, 2022), and after deducting the underwriting discount and the estimated expenses payable by us and assuming no sale of any pre-funded units in this offering, our net tangible book value as of June 30, 2022 would have been approximately \$11.4 million, or \$3.41 per share of Common Stock.
+This represents an immediate increase in net book value of \$3.00 per share to our existing stockholders and an immediate dilution in net tangible book value of \$3.04 per share to new investors participating in this offering.